hyzr-sec/ecole_primaire/README.md

 ## Project Overview

 Hello!
-I'm **Haydar Abbassi**, aka **Hyzr**, and this is my project called **Ecole Primaire**.
+I'm **Haydar Abessi**, aka **Hyzr**, and this is my project called **Ecole Primaire**.
 It's a school management system designed to help teachers and administrators manage student information, grades, and other academic details.
 The project focuses on creating a user-friendly and efficient interface for educators to track and maintain data on student performance.

 ## Features and Capabilities